jduru213/AWS-Projects/01_Configure_Serverless_Web_Application/README.md

 3. **Build and Test Lambda Applications:**
 - Utilize SAM CLI commands within the Cloud9 environment for building, testing, and deploying Lambda applications.
-- navigate to the parent of the cloned repository directory, and input the following:
+- Navigate to the parent of the cloned repository directory, and input the following:

 ```bash
 sam init -r python3.8 -n <"your_repository_name"> --app-template "hello-world"